jasonbaciulis/generator-bannerlab/README.md

 * Added ScrubGSAPTimeline in the preview page allowing you to scrub through a timeline using your mouse to debug and fine-tune your GSAP animations quickly.
 * Custom configuration for HTML, CSS, JS templates.
-* Added support for two new platforms: Adnet, Gemius.
+* Added support for two new platforms: Adnet and Gemius.

 ## Getting started